olaekdahl/edp-june-2025/README.md

 # People Picker
-This is the repo for teh people picker project
+This is the repo for the people picker project